Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

-# Android Vulkan Configuration Utility ( Mainly used for S23/S23+/S23U Vulkan Rendering Tool (Linux / From Phone itself) )
+# Android Vulkan Configuration Utility ( Mainly used for S23/S23+/S23U (Linux / From Phone itself) )

 This repository contains two scripts to force Vulkan rendering on Samsung Galaxy S23 series devices (tested on non samsung devices as well):